Mohammad Iqbal Shedai: On My Way Back

-Dr. Iqbal Shidai had compiled his return travelogue "My Way Back" but unfortunately it was never published.
+Dr. Iqbal Shidai had compiled his return travelogue "My Way Back" but it was never published.
 In this travelogue, Dr. Shidai described in detail how Maulana Abdul Kalam Azad helped him on his return journey and made it possible for him to get a passport.
 And on his return home.

 "On 14th Sepatember, 1946, His eminence Maulana Abul Kalam Aazad wrote to me from Masoori in which he advised me to return to India as soon as possible because, he said, that all patriots must come back to Delhi."

 "The reason was that I had been asked by Maulana Azad to reach India as soon as possible.
 Sardar Ajit Singh who had met both Mr. Nehru and the Maulana wrote to me that they had decided to appoint me as the Indian ambassador to Italy.

 The second reason was that all my life I had been working for Indian Independence and I had no notion of Pakistan although I had read something about it in the London Times in the year 1933."

 He also compiled how he countered the false propaganda against the Muslims of India in the Arab countries.